dataBASED-eecs/dataBased/part_4/databaseschemasource.md

-Here is the source code for the database schema
+Here is the source code for the database schema. it can be compiled through [Here](https://dreampuf.github.io/GraphvizOnline/?engine=dot#)

 ```
 digraph G {